corezoid/documentation/en/quick-start/README.md

 ---

-## Working with Call Process/Reply to Process Nodes
+## Working with Call Process and Reply to Process Nodes

 Corezoid allows you to make universal modular processes (subprocesses) that can be reused in the future by other processes or users.